stef/klutshnik/README.md

 In order to test also the update of keys, a minimum of `2*(threshold-1)+1` shares is necessary.
-Hence the minimim setup requires 5 servers (possibly the number is 3 actually, this needs testing/confirmation). for them we need to create each their own keypair using:
+Hence the minimim setup requires 5 servers (possibly the number is 3 actually, this needs testing/confirmation).
+If you don't have that many devices to run KMS' on, just run a couple of them on the same device.

+For each kms we need to create each their own keypair using:

 ```
 for i in $(seq 0 4); do ./genkey.py ksm$i.key; done